 GVC offers progressive routine and specialized dental care for equine patients.
 We are equipped with three Powerfloat units as well as a complete array of hand tools.
 We offer complete dentistry services for both performance and companion horses, including routine floats, wolf tooth extraction, dental imaging, cheek tooth extraction, incisor and canine tooth contouring if deemed necessary.
 We offer dentistry in the field as well as at the clinic and recommend a dental exam for your horse each year.

 Glenwood Veterinary Clinic is pleased to offer an array of integrative therapies for horses and small animals.
-Integrative therapies that we offer include acupuncture, mesotherapy, and laser therapy.
+Integrative therapies that we offer include mesotherapy, and laser therapy.

 Why integrative care?
 Integrative therapies play an invaluable role in maintaining and enhancing the performance of athletes, preventative care/soundness maintenance, injury or post surgery rehabilitation, pain management, geriatric care, behavior changes, wound healing, and more.

 GVC is unique in that we offer specialists in traditional western diagnostics and treatments, as well as an integrative therapies specialist, all under one roof.
 This allows for collaboration on all cases so we can tailor care plans for your animals’ specific needs.

 We look forward to the opportunity to bring your animals the best of both worlds!

 Our Class IV Companion Therapy Laser uses a drug-free, surgery-free beam of laser light to deeply penetrate tissues.
 The laser energy is absorbed by the cells, and this initiates a chemical change in the cells that reduces pain, reduces inflammation, and speeds healing.

 The powerful, yet painless, laser light is delivered through a non-invasive hand piece.
 Many animals feel some immediate relief and are often calmed by the treatment.
 Human athletes receiving similar treatments report soothing warmth.